Join us for the 2018 Delta/Surrey Heritage Fair!

 The Delta/Surrey Regional Heritage Fair is an exciting event where students research and present history project displays and learn about Canadian history through interactive workshops and field trips.
-The third Regional Heritage Fair will be held April 28th & 29th, 2017 at the Harris Barn in Ladner.
+The fourth Regional Heritage Fair will be held April 27th & 28th, 2018 at the Harris Barn in Ladner.

 What is Heritage Fair?

 A heritage fair is a bilingual showcase of history projects created by elementary and secondary students.
 Students create their projects on some aspect of Canadian history and present their projects to other students, adults and the general public.

 The student chooses and researches a topic of interest to him/her.
 This can be a local historical figure, an event of national significance, or anything in between.
 The student then presents what s/he has learned in a creative and unique project display.

 A heritage fair is designed to bring students, schools, and community members together in a celebration of Canada’s unique culture and heritage.
 It operates on three different levels:

 1. School Heritage Fair

 In early spring, students showcase their project displays in the School Heritage Fair.
 Other classes, parents and administrators are invited to visit and interview students about their research.

 At the end of the Fair, the teacher short-lists projects for the Regional Heritage Fair.